Co-visual pattern augmented generative transformer learning for automobile geo-localization: EXPERIMENTS

-{\bf Evaluation Metric:} Following~\cite{shi2019spatial, yang2021cross}, the top-$K$ (r@$K$) recall localization accuracy is performed to evaluate our approach.
-Staying in step with these existing arts, $K=1, 5, 10, 1\%$ of all the references are selected.
+{\bf Evaluation Metric:} Following the existing works ~\cite{shi2019spatial, yang2021cross}, the recall accuracy at top $K$(r@$K$) is performed to evaluate the proposed MGTL.
+Staying in step with these existing methods, $K=1, 5, 10, 1\%$ are selected.

-{\bf Training Setting:} During the training phase, Adam optimizer is used to optimize the network with the learning rate of $10^{-5}$.
-We employ the GKST in 6 recurrent learning steps with 6 heads in each step.
-We set the batch size to 16 and train the network with 150 epochs.
-The balancing factor $\lambda$ is simply set to 0.05, and following~\cite{shi2019spatial}, the regular item $\gamma$ in Eq.~\ref{eq:7} is set to 10.0.
+{\bf Training Setting:} During the training phase, MGTL adopts VGG16~\cite{simonyan2014very} pre-trained on ImageNet~\cite{deng2009imagenet} as the backbone. {All training images are resized to $112 \times 616$ resolutions augmented by random cropping, flipping, and rotation, \emph{etc.}.
+We employ Adam optimizer to optimize the whole network with the initial learning rate of $10^{-5}$.
+We set the recurrent learning step of the generative knowledge supported transformer (GKST) to 6 and equip 6 attention heads for each step.
+We set the batch size to 16 and train the network for up to 150 epochs until complete convergence.
+The balancing factor $\lambda$ in Eq.~\ref{eq:10} is carefully set to 0.05, and following~\cite{shi2019spatial}, the regular item $\gamma$ in Eq.~\ref{eq:8} is set to 10.0.}

-{\bf Reproducibility:} We implement the MGTL based on TensorFlow and train the network on a NVIDIA GTX Titan X GPU with 12G CUDA memory.
+{\bf Reproducibility:} We implement the MGTL based on TensorFlow and train the whole network on an NVIDIA GTX Titan X GPU with 12G CUDA memory.